AvinashBarade/url-shortener/README.md

 1. Make sure you have the necessary dependencies installed.
     - Go

+2. Clone this repo into local
+        git clone git@github.com:AvinashBarade/url-shortener.git

-2. You can start the Go application by running:
+3. You can start the Go application by running:

         go run main.go

     This will start the server on `http://localhost:8080`.

-3. Test URL Shortening
+4. Test URL Shortening

     You can use curl or a tool like Postman to test the endpoints